lakshmi-intechcode/jng_instr_folder/11_django/2_django_intro2/README.md

 ```
 * The url function can be broken down into the following parameters
 	* `url( <pattern>, <view function>, name="<url alias>")`
+* The first two parameters are required
+	* The url pattern
+	* The function we are looking for in the `views.py`
+	* The third parameter is a keyword argument using `"name"`
+		* name allows us to target this specific urlpattern later on in our app
 * Now we'll have to chang what the `projects/urls.py` file will say

 ```